8 Things To Do & See in the Jardin du Luxembourg of Paris

-About the Jardin du Luxembourg
+Jardin du Luxembourg History

 The Jardin du Luxembourg dates back to 1612 when Marie de’ Medici, the widow of King Henry IV commissioned it to accompany her new residence, the present-day Luxembourg Palace.
 Today the Luxembourg Palace is occupied by the French Senate.
 Luckily, the gardens were opened to the public.
 They are known for their expansive lawns, tree-lined walkways, urns holding pink flowers, and large circular lake.

 Marie de’ Medici had the Pitti Palace of her native Florence in mind when she commissioned the structure of the Luxembourg Palace – and Tommaso Francini, a Florentine hydraulic engineer carried out her vision.
 In 1630, the garden was expanded under the direction of Jacques Boyceau, an early adopter of the new garden à la française style that was beginning to become popular in France.
 The idea was to impose symmetry, order and structure on the beauty of nature.

 What to Do in the Jardin du Luxembourg

 Here are 8 things I recommend if you’re wondering what to do in the Jardin du Luxembourg!

 I recommend viewing the Palais du Luxembourg, the Senate’s meeting place, from all possible angles!
 It is truly a stunning work of French architecture.